Input Size: 0 B

 Standard Marketing Pages Developer Notes, Block Spacing, Structural Indents 12% – 20% Improves overall Mobile First Paint speeds

-Enterprise Dashboard Layouts Inline Inline Scripts, Nested Document Wrappers, Tab Dividers 15% – 28% Saves substantial bandwidth over high-frequency API routes
+Enterprise Dashboard Layouts Inline Scripts, Nested Document Wrappers, Tab Dividers 15% – 28% Saves substantial bandwidth over high-frequency API routes

 Data-Heavy Templates Redundant Elements, Empty Attributes, Line Feeds 20% – 35% Accelerates document rendering and interaction times